-A full work package dedicated to dissemination and communication, outreach was a major topic during the entire project.
+A full work package dedicated to dissemination and communication, outreach was a major task during the entire project.

-The FLARECAST outreach pages contain everything we did to engage with society; they are the ones to support our work and they should, finally, benefit from it.
-You will find:
+The FLARECAST outreach pages contain everything we did to engage with society:

-- Background information about the context of the project: solar flare forecasting
+- Background information about the core topic of the project: solar flare forecasting

-- Activities for and with the public, incl. educational resources developed for this project
+- Activities for and with the public, including educational resources developed for this project

 - Press work

-Communication on eye level allowed people not involved in science to get an idea not only about the project itself but also about what is going on at the cutting edges of science, how contemporary science actually works and how technology is involved in all of this.
-The learning curve was high on both sides, as scientists got to meet people outside their habitual social communities.
-In fact, some communication partners had quite concrete expectations in respect to FLARECAST’s output.
+Communication at eye level allowed people not involved in science to get an idea not only about the project itself, but also about the cutting edges of science, the workings of contemporary research and the ways in which technology is involved in all of this.
+The learning curve was high on both sides, as scientists got to meet people outside their communities of peers.
+In fact, some communication partners from governments and industries had very specific expectations in respect to FLARECAST’s output.
 Not all of them could be fulfilled within the scope of this project.
 However, they pointed to further developments necessary to make solar flare forecasting useful for end users.

 Last but not least, we aimed at giving a face to the European dimension in research within the HORIZON2020 framework.
 You may get an impression in the video FLARECAST Faces and Voices: